LinzhiChips/bonanza/README.txt

 that are to be deleted or changed are shown in red.
 Variables that are to be added or changed are shown in green.

-In Active mode, a "Update" and an "Update & restart" button are shown.
+In Active mode, an "Update" and an "Update & restart" button are shown.
 Clicking on either sends the configuration change to the miner.
 If using "Update & restart", if the changes require any daemon restart or miner reboot, it is automatically performed after making the configuration change.

 If a miner configuration has changed but still requires a restart, the "Update & restart" button changes to "Restart".
 Clicking it will command the restart.